ankane/distribute_reads/README.md

 users = distribute_reads { User.where(orders_count: 1).to_a }
 ```

-You can set relations to eager load with: [master]
+You can set relations to automatically load with: [master]

 ```ruby
 DistributeReads.eager_load = true